-Keith Elliott (UK) (Since January 1st, 2008)
+Keith Elliott (UK) (Since January 1st, 2008).
+He is supporting the Committee for Workshops, CV clinics, and other educational activities.

 Peter Ott (Switzerland) (Since May 14th, 2010).
 Peter Ott informed the Committee that he would no longer continue the FEBS Education platform, due to his retirement some time ago.
+He left the Committee as of 31st December 2014.
 Angel Hérraez, who is rotating out as of 1st January 2016, will be co-opted to take care of the FEBS Education web-site.